-(11) (a) There is an "on" indicator for a week if the rate of insured unemployment under articles 70 to 82 of this title for the period consisting of such week and the immediately preceding twelve weeks:
+(a) There is an "on" indicator for a week if the rate of insured unemployment under articles 70 to 82 of this title for the period consisting of such week and the immediately preceding twelve weeks:

+- (A) Equaled or exceeded one hundred twenty percent of the average of such rates for the corresponding thirteen-week period ending in each of the preceding two calendar years; or

-(I) (A) Equaled or exceeded one hundred twenty percent of the average of such rates for the corresponding thirteen-week period ending in each of the preceding two calendar years; or to weeks beginning on or after December 17, 2010, and ending December 31, 2011, or while Pub.L.
+- (B) Equaled or exceeded one hundred twenty percent of the average of such rates for the corresponding thirteen-week period ending in each of the preceding three calendar years with respect to weeks beginning on or after December 17, 2010, and ending December 31, 2011, or while Pub.L.
 111-312 and any amendments thereto are in effect; and

+- (C) Equaled or exceeded five percent; or

+- (II) Equaled or exceeded six percent.

+- (b) Repealed.